Using finasteride and minoxidil together to treat hair loss

 - Unwanted hair non-scalp hair growth

 Make sure to read the patient information leaflet before starting treatment.
-If you experience any side effects speak to your doctor.

 Which hair loss treatment is right for me?

 If you’re looking for treatment for male pattern baldness, it can be difficult to decide which remedies can work for you.
-But if you’re considering a prescription treatment, you can go through our online hair loss consultation to see if Finasteride/Propecia is clinically right for you.
-You can also use our service to order Regaine foam, on its own or request it as part of a bundle with Finasteride.
+But if you’re considering a prescription treatment, you can go through our online hair loss consultation to see if finasteride/Propecia is clinically right for you.
+You can also use our service to order Regaine foam on its own or request it as part of a bundle with finasteride.

-If you're using Finasteride or Propecia already, you could also order our over the counter hair loss treatment bundle.
+If you're using finasteride or Propecia already, you could also order our over the counter hair loss treatment bundle.
 The pack contains 5% minoxidil solution, DHT blocking shampoo and biotin tablets.

 References